arikihsani/GithubUserProject/README.md

 5. Dark Mode (Using Preference Datastore)

 ### Note:
-There are API limit (60 times per hour), if the app doesn't show anything, it means it already reached the limit.
+There is API limit (60 times per hour), if the app doesn't show anything, it means it already reached the limit.
 Please wait for another one hour.